graphql/graphql-spec/spec/Section 7 -- Response.md

 The `errors` entry in the response is a non-empty list of errors, where each error is a map.

-If no errors were encountered during the request, the `errors` entry should not be present in the result.
+If no errors were raised during the request, the `errors` entry should not be present in the result.

 If the `data` entry in the response is not present, the `errors`